ApogeeIntegration/Tableau-Utilities/cellSplitter/README.md

 ### CellSplitter.py

-This script is a Python script written to be deployed via Tableau's TabPy server
+This script is a Python script written to be deployed via Tableau's TabPy server.

 - connect to the Sample Country Data in Tableau Prep
 - add a clean step to the data flow